kaylaobritsch/dog-rescue-pattern-library/patterns/header/README.md

 The header pattern is used on the top of every Loyal Rescue webpage.
-The header features the main website navigation.
+The header features the main website navigation and the Loyal Rescue logo.